gonzalojparra/www/README.md

 # First clone the repo in your folder of choice.
 cd portfolio
 # Move into the recently cloned repo.
-npm install
+pnpm install
-# Install dependencies using npm or your favourite package manager.
+# Install dependencies using pnpm or your preferred package manager.
-npm run dev
+pnpm dev
 # Run the development server of the project.
 ```

 ## 💻 Technologies

-The project is being developed with the following tech-stack:
+The project is being developed with the following tech stack:

 - Next.js
 - TypeScript